Full Calendar of Arts & Sciences Events

 Jacqueline Helfgott is Professor and Chair of the Criminal Justice Department at Seattle University.
 She has a PhD and MA in Administration of Justice with graduate minor in psychology from Pennsylvania State University and BA from the University of Washington in Psychology and Society & Justice.
-Her research interests include criminal behavior, psychopathy, corrections, offender reentry, and victim impact in criminal justice decision-making.
-She is author of Criminal Behavior: Theories, Typologies, and Criminal Justice (Sage Publications, 2008), Editor of Criminal Psychology, Volumes 1-4 (Praeger Publications, 2013), and coauthor (with E. Gunnison) of Offender Reentry: Beyond Crime and Punishment (2013 with Lynne Rienner Publishers).
-Her work has been published in journals including Journal of Police and Criminal Psychology, Journal of Forensic Psychology Practice, International Journal of Offender Therapy and Comparative Criminology, Criminal Justice & Behavior, International Review of Victimology, Crime Victim’s Report, Criminal Justice Policy Review, Encyclopedia of Prisons and Correctional Facilities, and the Encyclopedia of Street Crime in America.
-She has been involved in research and service in correctional settings since 1987.
+Her research interests include criminal behavior, psychopathy, copycat crime, corrections, offender reentry, community and restorative justice/public safety, and victim impact in criminal justice decision-making.
+She is author of Criminal Behavior: Theories, Typologies, and Criminal Justice (Sage Publications, 2008), Editor of Criminal Psychology, Volumes 1-4 (Praeger Publications, 2013), and coauthor (with E. Gunnison) of Offender Reentry: Beyond Crime and Punishment (Lynne Rienner Publishers, 2013).
+Her work has been published in journals including Aggression and Violent Behavior, Criminal Justice & Behavior, International Journal of Offender Therapy and Comparative Criminology, Journal of Forensic Psychology Practice, Journal of Police and Criminal Psychology, International Review of Victimology, Crime Victim’s Report, Federal Probation, and Criminal Justice Policy Review.
+She has been involved in research and service in correctional and law enforcement settings since 1987.
 From 1997-2000 she was principal investigator on a project funded by the Soros Open Society Institute's Center on Crime, Communities and Culture that involved development, implementation, and evaluation of "Citizens, Victims, and Offenders Restoring Justice" (CVORJ) a prison-based encounter program at the Washington State Reformatory.
-She coordinated a prison art program called the “Creative Expressions Project” at the Washington Corrections Center for Women from 1993-1998 and at the Washington State Reformatory from 1993- 2010, and currently teaches a course in the prisons called “Restorative Justice Behind Bars” which involves prisoners and university students who take the course together and engage in group project that involve designing projects that have the potential to integrate restorative principles in the adversarial system and prison context.
+She coordinated a prison public art program called the “Creative Expressions Project” at the Washington Corrections Center for Women from 1993-1998 and at the Washington State Reformatory from 1993- 2010, and has been involved in research evaluating crisis intervention team model in law enforcement.

-Her current/forthcoming work includes No Remorse: Psychopathy and Criminal Justice (Sage Publications) and she is involved in applied research as principal investigator on an evaluation of the Seattle Police Crisis Intervention Team/Mental Health Practitioner Pilot Project.
-She has served on the Advisory Board for the Washington State Department of Social and Health Services Special Commitment Center at McNeil Island that houses civilly committed sexually violent predators.
-She currently serves on the Seattle Police Department’s Crisis Intervention Committee (CIC) Executive Steering Committee and Data Outcomes Subcommittee, and on the Board of Directors for Virginia Mason Separation and Loss (support services for family members following violent death), and Interaction Transition (a non-profit ex-offender transition agency).
+She is currently working on a book No Remorse: Psychopathy and Criminal Justice (Sage Publications) and is involved in applied research as principal investigator on projects evaluating the crisis intervention team (CIT) model in law enforcement at the Washington State Criminal Justice Training Commission and Seattle Police Department and evaluation of the Seattle Police Department’s Micro-Community Policing Plans.
+She has served on the Advisory Board for the Washington State Department of Social and Health Services Special Commitment Center at McNeil Island that houses civilly committed sexually violent predators and currently serves on the Seattle Police Department’s Crisis Intervention Committee (CIC), Board of Directors for Virginia Mason Separation and Loss (support services for family members following violent death), Interaction Transition (a non-profit ex-offender transition agency), and is a volunteer with Aftermath: Surviving Psychopathy, a non-profit organization that provides resources and support for victims of psychopathy.
+She is a member of the Academy of Criminal Justice Sciences (ACJS), American Society of Criminology (ASC), Society for the Scientific Study of Psychopathy (SSSP), International Academy of Law and Mental Health (IALMH), and the Association of Threat Assessment Professionals (ATAP).
+Outside of her professional affiliations she is a member of Marathon Maniacs and the Seattle Urban Sketchers.

 Ph.D.1992, Pennsylvania State University; Administration of Justice/Graduate Minor, Psychology